 In order to win your Florida motorcycle accident lawsuit, you must successfully demonstrate that another party is at fault for your accident and resulting injuries.
 Proving the cause of an accident in a personal injury lawsuit can be extremely complicated.
-It is for this reason that you should hire a Florida personal injury attorney to pursue your Florida motorcycle accident lawsuit.
+It is for this reason that you should hire a Florida personal injury attorney to pursue your lawsuit.
 This applies even if you believe you caused your motorcycle accident.
-Often, motorcycle accidents that appear to be the fault of the biker can be attributed to other causes.
-Some common causes of motorcycle accidents include:
+Often, accidents that appear to be the fault of the biker can be attributed to other causes.
+Some common causes include:

 - Equipment defects